 Meanwhile, Hidki is getting fitted for his wedding robe as the outside rumblings make his female assistants hesitant.
 Despite the ruckus, he furiously states that the wedding is still on.

 Back outside, Koh and Min managed to avoid the crumbling gate.
 From there, they gather their remaining resistance and start to head towards the Dragon Palace.
 Just then, they’re confronted by Yukio as she and Koh share a silent reunion after many years.

 Just then, Hideki comes out on his hovering platform to see if Vadhaka has taken care of Wolverine.
 However, he’s surprised to see Koh among the masses at ground level.
 As such, he orders his men to kill them at once.

-Almost immediately, Hideki’s men arrive as they fire away with their guns as Koh and Min are forced to take cover.
+Almost immediately, Hideki’s men arrive and proceed to fire away with their guns as Koh & Min are forced to take cover.

 Just then, one of their resistance members gets hit.
 Despite the maelstrom of bullets, Min rushes out to help her comrade.
 As such, Yukio rushes out to protect Min.

 Just then, the guards discover that their guns have been sliced off.
 It turns out that Kikyo stepped in and disarmed them since he disapproves of them firing upon a defenseless girl.

 Shortly afterwards, more guards arrive wielding guns.
 Yukio uses her circular blades to take care of a few of them.